itsvinayak/mock-crud-api/Readme.md

 ## Installation

-To install the mock-crud-api plugin, follow these steps:
+To install the mock-crud-api package, follow these steps:

 - Make sure you have Node.js installed on your machine.
 - Open a terminal or command prompt.
 - Navigate to your project directory.
-- Run the following command to install the plugin:
+- Run the following command to install the package:

 ```bash
 npx mock-crud-api -config config.json